Appearance

 Extending from two classes

 In Java, a class can only extend from one superclass (i.e., it can only have one direct parent class).
-This means that if you want to extend from two classes, you need to use inheritance in one of the following ways:
+This means that if you want to combine functionality from two classes, you need to use one of the following approaches:

-- Use multiple inheritance: In this case, one class extends from the other two classes.
+- Multiple inheritance of classes is not supported: In this case, one class would extend from two other classes.
 This is not allowed in Java because it can lead to the "diamond problem", where a subclass inherits conflicting implementations of a method from its two superclasses.

 // NOT ALLOWED IN JAVA